 The global coronavirus pandemic which broke out in late 2019 persisted in 2021.
-The Company continued to suffer from the effects of pandemic sanitary and trade restrictions, which, however, were definitely less of a burden than in 2020, partially due to effective preventive measures taken by the Company, which resulted in a business scale-up and improved performance.
-Investment activity in some of the Company's customer sectors (such as aviation) has not yet returned to pre-pandemic levels, but it was significantly higher in 2021 than the year before, which, together with growing demand in other industries, made a positive contribution to the value of new business (up 61% year on year).
+The Group continued to suffer from the effects of pandemic sanitary and trade restrictions, which, however, were definitely less of a burden than in 2020, partially due to effective preventive measures taken by the Group, which resulted in a business scale-up and improved performance.
+Investment activity in some of the Group's customer sectors (such as aviation) has not yet returned to pre-pandemic levels, but it was significantly higher in 2021 than the year before, which, together with growing demand in other industries, made a positive contribution to the value of new business (up 31% year on year).
 Adverse developments caused by the pandemic, which resulted in component and raw material shortages and considerable hikes in their prices, coupled with an increase in other operating expenses, did not cease in 2021 - on the contrary, the situation even got worse in certain areas (such as steel, electrical materials, transport services, employee and contractor salaries).
 Inflation escalated in 2022, driven by the ongoing war caused by the Russian invasion of Ukraine.
-Due to the nature of the Company's operations and contracts, increasing operating expenses can be offset by the value of contracts to a significant extent.
-In addition, as the Company skilfully manages the supplies of feedstocks, materials and components and secures them in advance, it has been able to deliver on its contracts in a timely manner.
-The Company did not face any problems with timely payment of receivables and the Management Board did not identify any significant increase in credit risk among the Company's customers.
+Due to the nature of the Group's operations and contracts, increasing operating expenses can be offset by the value of contracts to a significant extent.
+In addition, as the Group skilfully manages the supplies of feedstocks, materials and components and secures them in advance, it has been able to deliver on its contracts in a timely manner.
+The Group companies did not face any problems with timely payment of receivables and the Management Board did not identify any significant increase in credit risk among the Group's customers.

-The Company remained committed to protecting the safety and health of its employees, collaborators and contractors.
-The procedures and policies put in place in 2020 to minimise the risk of infection among the Company's workforce, including the rotational work system and a home office option, were maintained.
+The Group remained committed to protecting the safety and health of its employees, collaborators and contractors.
+The biosecurity procedures and policies put in place in 2020, including the rotational work system and a home office option, were maintained.

 As at the date of authorisation of this Report, the Company did not identify any material impediments to its operations caused by the pandemic in any of the markets.
-As the number of active COVID-19 cases in most countries is steadily decreasing and sanitary restrictions are being gradually lifted, the economy is returning to normal trading conditions.
+The number of active COVID-19 cases in most countries is steadily decreasing.
+Sanitary restrictions are being gradually lifted and the economy is returning to normal trading conditions.
 However, it cannot be ruled out that in subsequent periods, as well as during the cold season in autumn and winter, the number of infections will increase again and, consequently, governments will introduce restrictions that may adversely affect the business, growth prospects and financial condition of the Company and the Group.

-Since the situation remains highly uncertain and unpredictable, it is not possible to provide a more precise assessment of the potential impact of the existing pandemic threat on the Company's performance.
+Since the situation remains highly uncertain and unpredictable, it is not possible to provide a more precise assessment of the potential impact of the existing pandemic threat on the Group's performance.

-The Company's Management Board monitors the situation on an ongoing basis, identifying any pandemic threats and taking appropriate steps to ensure operational continuity and timely contract performance, maintain financial stability, and enable the Company to deliver the best possible financial results, while protecting the safety and health of the Company's employees and trading partners.
+The Company's Management Board monitors the situation on an ongoing basis, identifying any pandemic threats and taking appropriate steps to ensure operational continuity and timely contract performance, maintain financial stability, and enable the Group to deliver the best possible financial results, while protecting the safety and health of the Group's employees and trading partners.